Toric vector bundles on Bott tower: Abstract

 \section{Abstract}

 In this paper, using Klyachko's classification theorem we study positivity and semi-stability of toric vector bundles on a class of nonsingular projective toric varieties, known as Bott towers.
 In particular, we give a criterion of $s$-jet ampleness of line bundles and characterize nef and big line bundles on Bott towers using Bott numbers.
-We obtain a criterion for the ampleness of discriminant zero semi-stable toric vector bundles on nonsingular projective varieties and describe semi-stable toric vector bundles on Hirzebruch surface.
+We obtain a criterion for the ampleness of discriminant zero semi-stable toric vector bundles on nonsingular projective toric varieties.
+We also describe toric subbundles of toric vector bundles on nonsingular toric varieties.